fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-setup-and-animation.md

 Our root node is going to be a *CharacterBody2D*.
 We will use this type for any object that can move and has collision.

-By default it's set to "Grounded" for platformers.
+By default the *Motion Mode* is set to "Grounded" for platformers.
 Set it to "Floating" for top-down perspective movement.

 Add a *CollisionShape2D* as a child node.
-We will also give this a *CapsuleShape2D* resource and set it to 5 px * 12 px.
+We will give it a *CapsuleShape2D* resource and set the *Radius* and *Height* to 5 px and 12 px.

 #### AnimatedSprite2D